John J. Parker: Early and family life

 Born on November 20, 1885, in Monroe, North Carolina, Parker was the oldest of four children born to Frances Ann (Johnston) and John Daniel Parker.
 He was a descendent of William Bradford, a founder of Plymouth Colony, in Massachusetts, and of associate justice of the Supreme Court of the United States James Iredell.
 He was also a brother of Samuel I. Parker, first recipient of the army's three highest decorations for valor.

 Parker received a Bachelor of Arts degree in 1907 from the University of North Carolina at Chapel Hill, where he was elected to membership in Phi Beta Kappa and was class president.
 He received a Bachelor of Laws in 1908 from the University of North Carolina School of Law.
 Following a legal apprenticeship in Greensboro, North Carolina, he practiced law in Monroe from 1909 to 1922, and then in Charlotte, North Carolina until 1925.

 On November 23, 1910, he married Maria Burgwin Maffitt.
 They had three children: Sara Burgwin, John Jr., and Francis Iredell.

 Parker ran unsuccessfully for political office on three occasions as a Republican.
 In 1910, he was a candidate for the United States House of Representatives from North Carolina's 10th congressional district.
 In 1916, he was a candidate for Attorney General of North Carolina.
 Then, in 1920, he was a candidate for Governor of North Carolina.

 From 1923 to 1924 Parker served as a special assistant to the Attorney General of the United States.
 He was tasked with prosecution of former Wilson Administration officials for alleged frauds associated with World War I demobilization.
-His efforts resulted in no indictments of convictions.
-None the less, he made favorable impressions upon Justice Department colleagues, including then Attorney General and future Supreme Court Justice Harlan F. Stone.
+His efforts resulted in no indictments or convictions.
+Nonetheless, he made favorable impressions upon Justice Department colleagues, including then Attorney General and future Supreme Court Justice Harlan F. Stone.